Tunisia Monitoring Group releases report on state of free expression

 The main recommendations of the report are that the Tunisian government should release all prisoners of opinion, end arbitrary administrative detentions, release cyber-dissidents, end harassment and assaults on human rights activists, stop blocking websites, end censorship of books and newspapers, open up the press and broadcasting sector, respect freedom of movement, assembly and association, and allow independent investigation of alleged cases of torture by the security forces.

-The full report is available in English
+The full report is available in English and French.

 1. The International Freedom of Expression Exchange (IFEX) is a global network of 64 national, regional and international freedom of expression organisations.